How do I get Minecraft for PlayStation VR?

 When enabled, Auto-Jump is turned on only when in Immersive Mode.
 This option does not affect Living Room play.

-- Follow Gaze: The player's direction of motion follows your
+- Follow Gaze: The player's direction of motion follows your eye movement.

 - Follow Player Angle: The direction of motion is independent of